vojtechdalecky/hw3/Readme.md

 Calculate the letter frequency in a corpus and return its letter frequency ranking.

-The corpus is a collection of strings representing different texts.
+The corpus is a string representing some text in some language

 The letter frequency ranking is a string of letters.
 A letter is a member of a frequency ranking if, and only if, it can be found in the corpus. the letters are sorted according to how often they occur in the corpus.
 The leftmost letter in